- Name: Michael Dempsey

 After CB Insights, I joined the investment team at Rothenberg Ventures to help seed-stage Frontier Tech startups.
 I led our team investing in the sectors of Space, Robotics, Drones, and Autonomous Vehicles, while also investing in enabling technologies surrounding automation.
 I spent 6 months living in SF, learning from a lot of talented people and eventually moved back to NYC to help bring a frontier tech presence to the city that had become my home.

 Today, I'm the Managing Partner at Compound, an investment firm based in New York.
-With my partner David, I continue to invest in a variety of emerging areas including those mentioned above as well as other often technical sectors and emerging categories like crypto.
+I continue to invest in a variety of emerging areas including those mentioned above as well as other often technical sectors and emerging categories like crypto.
 I always tell people that if it's a little more than a science project, I'd love to learn about it.

 When I'm not digging into startups, I take photos, make music, make cocktails, do foodie things, play sports, admire dystopic art, and spend time with loved ones.

-For personal things, email me here for professional things, this email is best and for anything, DM me on Twitter.
+For professional things, this email is best and for anything, DM me on Twitter.